Konrad Naumann: Nemesis

-At the 11th congress of the Central Committee, on 22 November 1985, superficially on account of a speech he had given the previous month to the National Academy for Social Sciences, Konrad Neumann was stripped, reportedly at his own request, of his key Central Committee secretarial function and his Politburo membership on health grounds.
-Informal rumours rapidly proliferated, attributing his fall to poorly judged remarks and actions, for instance at social events following excessive alcohol consumption; however, commentators pointed out that within the East German ruling circle, alcoholic excesses were not restricted to Konrad Neumann.
+At the 11th congress of the Central Committee, on 22 November 1985, superficially on account of a speech he had given the previous month to the National Academy for Social Sciences, Konrad Naumann was stripped, reportedly at his own request, of his key Central Committee secretarial function and his Politburo membership on health grounds.
+Informal rumours rapidly proliferated, attributing his fall to poorly judged remarks and actions, for instance at social events following excessive alcohol consumption; however, commentators pointed out that within the East German ruling circle, alcoholic excesses were not restricted to Konrad Naumann.
 Politburo resignations were highly unusual, however.
 Nevertheless, directly after his fall it was also reported that he spent several weeks in a Government Hospital, undergoing treatment for acute liver damage.
 More thoughtful commentators placed the Naumann resignation in the context of growing tensions in the country's most important political and economic partnership.
 Moves to modernise Soviet industry under Yuri Andropov and Mikhail Gorbachev threatened greater commercial competition across the Comecon area for East Germany's own industrial sector, along with the threat of higher prices for energy and other commodities from the Soviet Union.
 East German attempts to diversify and extend trade relationships outside the Comecon family were nevertheless resisted by the Soviets.
 At the same time the leadership in East Berlin were caught unprepared for the new questioning of old Stalinist certainties concerning the relationship between the state and its citizens which were being consciously unleashed by the new General Secretary of the Party Central Committee in Moscow.
 According to this analysis, Erich Honecker sacked his roguish former FDJ comrade because pressures from Moscow left him needing a strong united front from a well controlled and disciplined politburo at the heart of political power in East Berlin.
 Nor did Naumann go entirely quietly.
 The possibility surfaced that he could disclose what he knew about Party Organisation and might even, if necessary, turn to the western press.
 In the end there was something reassuringly familiar about Naumann's next position.
 Like Karl Schirdewan in 1958, in 1986 Konrad Naumann was given a post, in the first instance as a Research Assistant, with the National Archives Administration in Potsdam, where he remained till 1989.
 He took early retirement in 1990 and in April 1991 relocated to Quito in Ecuador where he died just over a year later.